 Sometimes, developmental edits reveal major plot problems or instances where the plot falls flat or needs to be fleshed out.
 Like with any type of edit, however, the editor is merely a sounding board.
 It is up to the writer to make the suggested edits and may involve multiple conversations to smooth out any wrinkles uncovered in the review process.

-I live in the Show Me State, and as a Missourian, I’m often skeptical.
+I live in the Show Me State, and as a Missourian, I’m often skeptical when presented with subjective information.
 I bring this skepticism in my editing because that critical eye benefits writers and challenges them to think outside of their writing in such a way that allows them to improve.

 Are developmental edits right for me?